DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 The industry level is densely packed and has more complicated examples of stockpile configurations and quantum dumps.
-However, what I'd like to call out are the key sequences that are *not* in aliases.
+However, what I'd like to call out first are the key sequences that are *not* in aliases.

 .. topic:: Tip